silabs-alexandre/Zigbee-Network-Traces/TC_HashedLinkKey/README.md

 Connect the radio boards to the WSTK mainboards.
 Connect your desired gateway device via serial connection to a computer.

 ## 5. Running the Applications
-Build and flash the globalTCLink_CO application to one board (coordinator).
+Build and flash the hashedTCLink_CO application to one board (coordinator).
-Build and flash the globalTCLink_Ro application to another one (Router).
+Build and flash the hashedTCLink_Ro application to another one (Router).
-Build and flash the globalTCLink_SED application to the last one (SED).
+Build and flash the hashedTCLink_SED application to the last one (SED).

 ## Using the Application
 * Form the network on the coordinator by sending **form** through the serial.